btholt/complete-intro-to-sqlite/lessons/02-running-sqlite/A-installing-sqlite.md

 ## Chinook

 We'll also be using [Chinook][chinook], a sample set of data.
 Please download the v1.4.5 Chinook_Sqlite.sql file as well.
+I'll teach you how to use it in a bit, but suffice to say it's a dataset about movies that we'll use to have a quick intro to querying.

+## Start my server

 [download]: https://sqlite.org/download.html
 [windows]: https://sqlite.org/2024/sqlite-dll-win-x64-3460000.zip